NileshPatel17/ng-multiselect-dropdown/README.md

 - The component package has a themes folder in node_modules at `ng-multiselet-dropdown\themes\ng-multiselect-dropdown.theme.scss`
 - Include the `ng-multiselet-dropdown.theme.css` in `angular-cli.json` (for versions below angular 6) and `angular.json` (for version 6 or more).
-- [Refer this file](https://github.com/NileshPatel17/ng-multiselect-dropdown/blob/master/custom-theme.md) on how to add the css file to your angular project.
+- [Refer this file](https://github.com/NileshPatel17/ng-multiselect-dropdown/blob/master/custom-theme.md) on how to add the scss file to your angular project.
 <img src="Screenshots/theme-step-3.png" width="800">
 <!-- ![](Screenshots/theme-step-3.png) -->